 There are a lot of flies around and it is quite humid (a real change after the dryness of other parts of Jordan) so you don’t want to be spending a lot of time sunbathing or lounging about anywhere.

 But because we were staying two nights at the hotel resort, the swimming in the Dead Sea disaster turned into happiness.
-Because of the stunning swimming pool area and ice cream bar and free soft drinks and… She and Mr Wandering Kiwi didn’t get out of that pool until it was well past sunset…
+Because of this stunning swimming pool area with its sandy beach (the Dead Sea has a rocky shoreline), ice cream bar and free soft drinks … she and Mr Wandering Kiwi didn’t get out of that pool until it was well past sunset…

 Staying here also gives you a chance to visit the Dead Sea at different times of day.
 In the afternoon I found things quite lively, with groups having fun with the mud and lots of people in and out of the water.

 In the morning, about 9am it was much quieter and my experience floating in the Dead Sea was wonderfully serene (being without a crying child might also have had something to do with that).

 I could enjoy the surroundings and look with interest at the mountains of Israel and at the salt crystals encrusting the rocks at the water’s edge.
 It was a beautiful thing.